Concussed NASCAR champion Kurt Busch to step away from sport

 “I know I am not 100% in my ability to go out and race at the top level in the NASCAR Cup Series,” Busch said.
 “These are the best of the best drivers, and lately, I haven’t felt my best.”

 Busch said Tyler Reddick will replace him in the No. 45 Toyota at 23XI Racing next season.
-Reddick was signed to the team for the 2024 season, but is no longer needed to complete his contract at Richard Childress Racing because RCR signed Kyle Busch for next season.
+Reddick was signed to the team for the 2024 season, but is no longer needed to complete his contract at Richard Childress Racing because RCR signed Kyle Busch, Kurt’s younger brother and a two-time Cup champion, for next season.

 “If I’m cleared, maybe you’ll see me at a few select races” next season, Busch said.